Transfer learning of optimal QAOA parameters in combinatorial optimization: Supplementary Material

 The MIS problem asks to find the largest subset of vertices of a graph, such that no two vertices in the subset are adjacent.
 This subset is then called independent.
 Formally, for an undirected graph $G = (V,E)$, the problem formulation is

 subject to

 where the binary variable $x_v$ determines whether a vertex is included in the subset or not.
-We select problem sizes between 4 and 42 qubits and probability of having an edge between nodes of 50\%.
-The constraints in this cases are added to the QUBO formulation as $2x_ix_j$ if an edge is present.
+We select problem sizes between 4 and 42 qubits and the probability of having an edge between nodes of 50\%.
+The constraints in this case are added to the QUBO formulation as $2x_ix_j$ if an edge is present.
+Therefore, the QUBO formulation for this problem is given by